 6.3.
-FACTORS ON OPERANT LEARNING
+Factors on Operant Learning

-- Clarify why the concept of contingency is important to operant learning. - Define contiguity. - Clarify whether it is better for a reinforcer to be delivered immediately or delayed. - Explain why the magnitude of a reinforcer is important. - Define motivating operations and describe the two types. - Contrast intrinsic and extrinsic reinforcement. - Clarify the importance of individual differences. - Contrast natural and contrived reinforcers.
+- Clarify why the concept of contingency is important to operant learning. - Define contiguity. - Clarify whether a reinforcer should be delivered immediately or delayed. - Explain why the magnitude of a reinforcer is important. - Define motivating operations and describe the two types. - Contrast intrinsic and extrinsic reinforcement. - Clarify the importance of individual differences. - Contrast natural and contrived reinforcers.